 The nurse will ensure you understand the procedure and discuss any further concerns or questions you may have.
-If you have not already done so, and you are happy to proceed, you will be asked to sign your consent form.

-If you are having sedation, the nurse will insert a small cannula (small plastic tube) in your arm or hand through which sedation will be administered later.
+As you may be having sedation, they may insert a small cannula (small plastic tube) in your arm or hand through which sedation will be administered later.